CodingDog67/Dockering-around/README.md

 - Service children are containers and by default when using docker compose containers are removed upon stopping \
 - Usually no network required because compose will automatically create a new environment for all services specified in compose file and will add them to said network. \

-run command is simply
+Run command is simply
      docker-compose up -d

-stop and delete all containers and the default network, -v flag to also delete all volumes
+Stop and delete all containers and the default network, -v flag to also delete all volumes
     docker-compose down (-v)

-force a rebuild of images with
+Force a rebuild of images with
     docker-compose --build

-all options with docker-compose up --help
+All options with docker-compose up --help

+**Utility Container**
+Say we have the case that we need to create a json file, but npm init requires node to be installed, however the entire point of docker is that we dont need to have dependencies on our local machine.
+Node is an official image on docker though

+    docker run -it -d node

+Docker exec command allows to run certain commands inside a running container besides default command.
+Override default command, which is executable with npm init.
+Note though that the project is created in the container to which we have no access.
+But we can create a dockerfile, assign a workdir and mirror that.

+    docker exec -it -v path_to_project:/app node_container_name npm init

+Alternatively use a docker compose via run, be aware that containers are not automatically removed, add --rm

+    docker-compose run/(exec) service_name command_of_our_choice
+    docker-compose run --rm npm init

 </details>

 ## Side Notes